rigetti/forest-openfermion/README.md

 Development and Testing
 -----------------------

-We use `pytest` for testing.
 Tests can be executed from the top-level directory by simply running:

 ```bash
 pytest